shmack01/TranscriptionApp/README.md

 - **SPEECH_TEXT_RESOURCE_KEY**

 ## Deployment
 Add the following lines to the **PropertyGroup** in the csproj file and then publish to folder.
+This will deploy all the Windows App SDK dlls with the the application.

 ```
 	<WindowsAppSDKSelfContained>true</WindowsAppSDKSelfContained>